Sergdia/rsschool-cv/cv.md

 * Time managment, Online Course by National University of Science and Technology "MISIS"
 * Psychology of consciousness, Online Course by SPbGU
 * Complete Data Science Bootcamp, Online Course by 365 Careers Team

+##**Languages:**

+* Russian — Native
+* English — B2 — Intermediate

+I'm using English since school, I was played a lot of quest games.
+Later I got my first speaking experience during commissioning of Tinkoff Brew plant.
+Since then I was working a lot with foreigin specialists at all my jobs.
+I like to practice my English, cause I feel how it evolve.
+I think that the best way to learn anything leads thru practics.